 So you’re ready to shoot your first wedding!
-It’s time to start building your wedding portfolio – so you might be wondering, how on earth do you get your first few wedding clients?
+It’s time to start building your wedding portfolio – so you might have wondered how to get your first wedding photography clients.

 Here are some things you can do to help you get going in the industry.

 Friends, Family, Coworkers